 (b) that there are such provisions and the applicant has, so far as is possible, complied with them.

-[Section 77B inserted by No. 58 of 1995 s.
+[Section 77B inserted: No. 58 of 1995 s.
 68.]

 78. SAT may inspect certain records

 (1) Where an application is made to the State Administrative Tribunal for an order under this Part in relation to a scheme, the strata company for the scheme has, in relation to the State Administrative Tribunal, the same duties under sections 35A and 43 as it has under those sections in relation to a proprietor.